ansht120/AnshFile.ipynb/READMETask2.md

-# OIBSIP_DataScience_Task2 – Sales Prediction
+# OIBSIP_DataScience_Task2 – car price prediction

 ## 📌 Objective
-Create a machine learning model to predict sales using factors like MRP, outlet size, item type, and outlet location.
+The objective of this task is to build a machine learning model that predicts the selling price of a car using features such as year, mileage, fuel type, transmission, and engine details.

-## 🛠 Tools Used
+## 🛠️ Tools Used
 - Python
+- Jupyter Notebook / Google Colab
 - Pandas, NumPy
 - Matplotlib, Seaborn
-- Scikit-learn
+- Scikit-learn (Random Forest, Train-Test Split, Evaluation Metrics)
-- Jupyter Notebook

 ## 🔧 Steps Performed
-1. Loaded and inspected the dataset
+1. Imported the dataset using Pandas
-2. Cleaned missing values and duplicates
+2. Cleaned the data and handled missing values
-3. Performed EDA and plotted visualizations
+3. Performed Exploratory Data Analysis (EDA)
+4. Visualized relationships using charts
-4. Encoded categorical variables
+5. Encoded categorical variables
+6. Selected important features
-5. Trained ML models (Linear Regression, Random Forest)
+7. Trained Machine Learning models
-6. Evaluated using MSE, MAE, RMSE, R²
+8. Evaluated performance using MAE, MSE, RMSE, R²
-7. Predicted sales for new data
+9. Predicted car selling prices using the trained model

 ## 📈 Outcome
-The Random Forest model performed best and produced accurate sales predictions.
+The **Random Forest Regressor** provided strong accuracy and predicted car prices reliably based on the given features.

-## ▶️ How to Run
+## ▶️ How to Run the Project
-1. Install the required libraries
+1. Install all required Python libraries
-2. Open the `.ipynb` notebook in Jupyter or Colab
+2. Open the `.ipynb` file in Jupyter Notebook or Google Colab
-3. Run all cells
+3. Run the cells step-by-step to

-## 📁 Files Included
-- Dataset (CSV)
-- SalesPredict.ipynb
-- Screenshots
-- README.md